How to Manage Diabetes

 Childhood Obesity Prevention

 Prevention of childhood obesity should be the main focus.
 More attention should be paid to increasing physical activity and decrease calorie consumption.
 Once obesity is established in a child or adolescent, vigorous clinical efforts should be directed at treating it.
-Bringing about a change in behaviour and lifestyle could be a long-term solution but one cannot neglect the pharmacological approaches that are available today.
+Bringing about a change in behavior and lifestyle could be a long-term solution but one cannot neglect the pharmacological approaches that are available today.

 Managing type 2 diabetes